IChowdhury01/Gram-Schmidt-Calculator-Vector-Toolkit/README.md

 ## Instructions

 - The software is simple and straightforward to use.
 All scripts except Test.m are MATLAB functions.
-To perform any of the above features, simply create a matrix or vector input data and run the corresponding function in the MATLAB command window.
+To perform any of the above features, simply create an input and run the corresponding function in the MATLAB command window.
 - All function inputs should either be a single vector or a matrix, where each column represents a vector.

 ### File descriptions